NABEEL-AHMED-JAMIL/process/README.md

 # Process
-This repo is scheduler engine which is used to handle the sourceJob scheduler.
+This repo is scheduler engine which is used to handle the sourceJob scheduler.<br>
 Project is using kafka for real-time stream processing<br>
 #### This project use to create the scheduler and run base on target time
 `Process have 5 type of scheduler`<br>
 1. Mint (scheduler run mint ex => every 5 mint)